Where are some places you can’t visit anymore?

-In light of today’s news that the Azure Window arch in Gozi, Malta has fallen into the sea during a storm, it made me think of some other places that friends and I have been to before, and things we’ve done, that for one reason or another you can’t do today either.
+The Azure Window arch in Gozo, Malta fell into the sea during a storm on 8th March 2017.
+This made me think of some the other places you can’t visit anymore.
+Places that friends and I have been to before, and things we’ve done, that for one reason or another you can’t do today either.
 Whether that be due to:

 - Terrorism (my friend from Hornblower Travels who visited the Arch of Triumph in Syria or my dad who went to the Twin Towers in New York)

-- Accident (I flew in Concorde back in 1989 but since 2003 she’s been permanently grounded).
+- Accidents (I flew in Concorde back in 1989 but since 2003 she’s been permanently grounded).

-- Repair (you can’t currently climb up the Elizabeth Tower to see “Big Ben”)
+- Repairs (you can’t currently climb up the Elizabeth Tower to see “Big Ben”)

 My friend Rob visited the Arch of Triumph in the 2,000-year-old city of Palmyra in Syria back in 2000 which was destroyed mindlessly by ISIS back in 2015.
 He was on a 10 day unplanned journey through Turkey, Syria, Jordan and Egypt.
 And the Twin Towers?
 We all know what happened back in 2001.

-That leads finally to those places you can go to still but not with the people you used to go with.
-One of my favourite places is the beach resort of Eastbourne on the south coast of England, having been to countless Summer holidays there with my mum and gran over the years.
+That leads finally to those places you can go to still.
+Just not with the people you used to go with.
+One of my favourite places is the beach resort of Eastbourne on the south coast of England.
+Thanks to countless Summer holidays there with my mum and gran over the years.
 I loved going there at the time and can still go there, but only with my mum now so maybe that’s what I should do this summer 🙂